tsunamishadow/bonusheroes/xpm.md

 ## What does Experience do?

 Experience is necessary for your hero in order for it to gain a Level.
 Each Level your hero gets increases its base attributes by a certain amount depending on the hero and sometimes allows you to spend skill points on your spells to learn them so you can use them in play, or to level them up, becoming more effective.
 Levels are necessary for your hero to become stronger in the game without buying items using gold.
+Only Hero units and Meepo's clones can gain experience, illusions and other clones cannot gain experience.

 Most heroes unlock the ability to 'buy' Talents, Spells and the Skill Points to actually 'buy' them according to this table: